 Open chords usually contain at least one note with an open string.
 An open string simply implies that you play the corresponding string without fretting it anywhere.
-That said, here is a list of major open chords that is also commonly referred to as “CAGED”.
+That said, here is a list of major open chords that are also commonly referred to as “CAGED”.

 Did you notice that there are some slight differences from the previous chord diagram?
 If you are observant, you would probably notice that the numbering of the fingers is now found at the bottom of the chord diagram instead of inside the black dots.

 I had purposely written these chords in a different style from those commonly found on the net.

 For this lesson, I want you to concentrate on learning the fingerings for the chords.
 Don’t worry about the timing or strumming rhythms as I will cover them in the next lesson.
 For now, I want you to fully focus on getting your fingers used to holding down the strings.

 The goal here is to achieve a clean sound for each open chord you play.
 One way to test this after you had placed all your fingers on the fretboard is to play through each of the strings slowly.
 Make sure each string rings out cleanly and isn’t muffled or muted.